 - Jack / Stabilizer Jack – A device that’s designed to extend from the RV’s frame to the ground in order to support the rig and hold it steady.

 - Boondocking – Often called wild camping or dry camping, this refers to RVing without being connected to water, electricity, or a sewer system.
 Some common boondocking locations include parking lots at Walmart, Cracker Barrel, Cabelas, and Costco, as well as most Bureau of Land Management (BLM) land.
-Watch our short video on how to properly boondock.
+Read our article about how to boondock.

 - Moochdocking – RV camping on a friend or family’s property for free, including parking in their driveway, on the street, or somewhere on their land.

 Always Check Your Site

 Once you’ve reached your campsite or final destination, always get out and survey the area before you pull into your parking spot.
 If you booked a specific site at a campground or RV park, the website or manager usually tells you how large the site is and what size RV it can accommodate, but it doesn’t hurt to check for yourself before trying to pull in.
 Sometimes a low-hanging branch, large rock, or fallen log can shorten the space or reduce the size of the site.
 If you’re towing a trailer or fifth wheel, you’ll want to make sure your tow vehicle also fits in the site and isn’t sticking out into the road.
 Take note of any uneven surfaces, including potholes, ruts, slopes, or mounds.
 You should avoid these when trying to park and instead look for even, smooth ground.

 If you’re staying at a campground with hookups, note the location of the pole, as this may dictate where and how you park.
 Unless you have extra long power cords, you may need to back in or pull forward to get as close to the hookup pole as possible.
 And lastly, make sure you have enough space on either side of your RV to allow for any slide outs or a fully-extended awning.